Andy4495/SWI2C/README.md

 SWI2C Library
 ====================

 This library implements a software (bit-bang) I2C interface.
-It was written without any platform-specific code, and should therefore work on any controller platform supported by the Arduino or Energia IDEs.
+It was written without any platform-specific code, and should therefore work on any platform supported by the Arduino or Energia IDEs.

 The MSP430G2 and MSP430FR4133 LaunchPads do not support using both hardware SPI and hardware I2C at the same time.
 This became a roadblock in one of my projects as I needed to use both types of interfaces for the devices I was using.
 I tried several different software I2C libraries, but each one that I tried had a shortcoming that was not acceptable for my application:
 -  Hardcoded delays